opral/monorepo/documentation/guide/develop-lint-rule.md

 ## Step-by-step

-### 1. Initialize a new lint rule package
+### 1. Initialize a new lint rule module

-You need to initialize a new lint rule package using the inlang CLI to get started.
+You need to initialize a new lint rule module using the inlang CLI to get started.
 Open your terminal and run the following command:

 ```bash
 npx @inlang/cli@latest module init --type lintRule